WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionGame.md

 [[toc]]

-For some occasions there is a **Wasabi contribution game**, where the zkSNACKs company is distributing a bounty among contributors of the Wasabi repository in proportion to their contributions.
+For some occasions there is a **Wasabi contribution game**, where the zkSNACKs company is distributing a bounty among contributors to the [Wasabi Wallet repository](https://github.com/zkSNACKs/WalletWasabi) in proportion to their contributions.

 ![](/ContributionGame.png)